Dr. Solomon Young Hip Arthritis/Replacement

 - metal on highly crosslinked polyethelene

-There is NO difference in revision rates for wear related problems using any of the above bearings at 15 years.
+There is NO statistical difference in revision rates for wear related problems using any of the above bearings at 15 years.
 The laboratory data suggests a ceramic on ceramic bearing may last longer however up to date this has not been seen in the clinical (real patient) follow up data.
 Ceramic on ceramic may have a 1% chance of a squeak at the extremes of hip motion and a 0.001% chance of fracture.

 My general philosophy is to use a ceramic on ceramic bearing in the under 60 year age group (for the theoretical advantage of lower wear) however should registry data in the future still show no difference between bearings at 20-25 years then it is likely most surgeons will use the ceramic/polythelene bearing in younger patients.